 - Their 1977 self-titled debut gets similar praise.
 It was produced by Jack Douglas in a noticeably rawer fashion than Werman's work on the following albums.

-- The band wised up to this starting in The Nineties (presumably the viciously criticised sound of The Doctor played a part), and all their albums since Woke Up With a Monster have returned to that kind of direct sound.
+- The band wised up to this starting in The '90s (presumably the viciously criticized sound of The Doctor played a part), and all their albums since Woke Up with a Monster have returned to that kind of direct sound.
 They even re-recorded In Color with Steve Albini in 1998 to make it sound rawer, but said result was never officially released.
-It did leak online though.
+It did leak online, though.

 - Unusual Euphemism: "Big Eyes".
 Doesn't sound like he's really looking her in the eye.

 - We Used to Be Friends: Bun E. Carlos fell out with the band in 2010 and stopped playing with them, primarily because he insulted Robin Zander's family (because Zander wanted a shortened playing schedule that year to spend more time with them).
 Although he was still listed as an official band member, he was replaced by Rick Nielsen's son, Daxx Nielsen.
 Nevertheless, when the band was inducted into the Rock & Roll Hall Of Fame in 2016, they had him play with them when they performed.